jai-dewani/docs/docs/articles/nunit/writing-tests/attributes/setupfixture.md

 RunAfterAnyTests() is called after all the tests in the namespace as well as their individual or fixture teardowns have completed execution.

+Note that the SetUpFixture is not intended to be inherited from by your TestFixture classes.
+If you do that, your one-time methods will execute once per TestFixture plus once for the SetUpFixture itself!

 Multiple SetUpFixtures may be created in a given namespace.
 The order of execution of such fixtures is indeterminate.